12 Fireplace Restoration Ideas That Will Revive Any Home

 rebuild fireplace in a cast limestone style

-Cast limestone is another material that is widely used when renovating fireplaces.
+Cast limestone is another widely used material when renovating fireplaces.

 It is also heat resistant, meaning the embers from the fireplace will not affect it in any way.
 Another vital benefit we need to mention is that it is long-lasting.
 It is scratch and dent-resistant and can last decades if you keep it in excellent condition.